Published poetry of J. Zimmerman

 on the shoulders

-but is only my wings
+but it's only my wings

 unfolding